Visceral-Project/EvaluateSegmentation/README.md

 *Abdel Aziz Taha and Allan Hanbury.
 Metrics for evaluating 3D medical image segmentation: analysis, selection, and tool.
 BMC Medical Imaging, 15:29, August 2015.*

-For referencing the new metric bAVD (balanced Average Hausdorff Distance), a publication has been submitted and will be given here once accepted.
+For citing the new metric bAVD (balanced Average Hausdorff Distance), please cite the following article:

+*O.  U.  Aydin,  A.  A.  Taha,  A.  Hilbert,  A.  A.  Khalil,  I.  Galinovic,  J.  B.Fiebach,  D.  Frey,  and  V.  I.  Madai,  “On  the  usage  of  average  hausdorffdistance for segmentation performance assessment:  Hidden bias when usedfor  ranking,”European  Radiology  Experimental,  vol.  5,  2021.
+Available:  https://doi.org/10.1186/s41747-020-00200-2*

 #### Description